 Indigo Agriculture’s microbe treatments are inoculants that offer some impressive benefits across plant species.
-Indigo farming microbe seed inoculants – known as, Biotrinsic – improves corn response to heat stress and drought.
+Indigo farming microbe seed inoculants – known as, Biotrinsic – improve corn response to heat stress and drought.
 In wheat, inoculants provide disease control of Fusarium and Rhizoctonia – fungi that disturb plant growth potentials.
-In soybeans, one of the most planted crops in the United States, Indigo Agriculture’s inoculants aid in plant nodulation and enzymatic production.
+For soybeans, one of the most planted crops in the United States, Indigo Agriculture’s inoculants aid in plant nodulation and enzymatic production.

 Indigo Farming Implications For Climate Change